 - If a member of the public believes a fundraising organisation has been disrespectful or treated them unfairly when seeking donations.

-- If a fundraising organisation is not transparent or open about the relationship it has with a third party, for example, a fundraising agency working on its behalf.
+- If a fundraising organisation is not transparent or open about the relationship it has with a third party, for example, an agency working on its behalf.

 - If a fundraising organisation has failed to respect a donor’s wishes, for example, if a donor has asked to be contacted only in a certain way.